aslanzyx/quantum-information-stuff/README.md

 Bunch of quantum information/computing projects/notes for personal learning usage

 ## Unitary circuit to MBQC
-please refer to './graphoptim/experiments/DemoMBQC.py' for the use of 'ClusterState'.
+please refer to `./graphoptim/experiments/DemoMBQC.py` for the use of `ClusterState`.

 ## TODO:
-- [] Write documentations
+- [ ] Write documentations
-- [] Remove redudencies
+- [ ] Remove redudencies